 Farm to school programs can incorporate local and seasonal foods into school meals, build school nutrition staff expertise through professional development, reduce waste, and make nutritious food accessible to all students.
 Activities like taste tests and cafeteria role modeling introduce students to new foods and empower them to make healthy choices.

-The Arkansas Department of Agriculture’s Farm to School and Early Childhood Education Program tracks farm to school activities at the state level and has identified: 340 gardens at schools, early childhood education facilities, and alternative learning environments; 36 school districts procuring local foods; and 28 farmers and local businesses selling to schools.
+The Arkansas Department of Agriculture’s Farm to School and Early Childhood Education Program tracks farm to school activities at the state level and has identified: 341 gardens at schools, early childhood education facilities, and alternative learning environments; 218 school and program partners receiving technical assistance, and $52,000 in Farm to School grants administered.